 For a whole week they experience the non-stop festivities, organised as though in denial of the political and economic decline of the Sérénissime.
 One of the receptions organised in their honor, “una magnifica festa de ballo” at the Philharmonic Theatre of S. Benedetto, is entertained by the famous orchestral and voice ensemble of the la Pieta orphanage.
 Glasses of wine are offered to the guests: could it be a pale red niebolo, the wine of choice in Piedmont?

 Suggestion: Wolfgang Amedeus Mozart, Rondo for piano and orchestra K. 382 in d major (1782).
 Piece of music created the same year as the one painted by Guardi.

-From Antiquity, banquets and the representation thereof have been political tools.
+From Antiquity, banquets and the representation thereof have been political and public tools.
 Banquets legitimise power and unite subjects, friends and allies.

 1578/82 - The Medici Ambra Villa of Poggio a Caiano, Prato, Italy / 1